Home Skip to the content.

 Below is the code that was used for the low-pass filter.

-I believe this is due to the low magnitude of noise since the IMU already has a low pass filter according to its datasheet
+I believe this is due to the low magnitude of noise, since the IMU already has a low-pass filter according to its datasheet.

 Gyroscope

-The gyroscope uses the change in angle around each axis with this equation.
+The gyroscope uses the change in angle around each axis with this equation:

 To minimize noise in the accelerometer data, it was necessary to incorporate gyroscope readings.
-However, As evident from the graph below, there is a noticeable drift in the gyroscope data over time, with the delay being set to 10 seconds.
+However, as evident from the graph below, there is a noticeable drift in the gyroscope data over time, with the delay being set to 10 seconds.

-Complimentary Filter
+Complementary Filter

 Sample Data

 After eliminating all delay and print statements, and by storing time, accelerometer, and gyroscope data, the sampling rate became very fast.
-The average was around 4ms.
-This could result in an excessive volume of data collected in a brief duration.
+The average was around 4 ms. This could result in an excessive volume of data collected in a brief duration.
 Such a large dataset could quickly consume the Artemis’ storage capacity and make it challenging to analyze the robot’s long-term behavior.
-To manage this, the data was stored into different string arrays before being transmitted to my laptop.
-Note that the IMU values are int16_t and 100 values for each array was enough.
-This was about 10000Kb and with the 384kB internal data, the artemis has plenty of memory for data collection.
-See my implementation below.